awsarippa/lex-lambda-bedrock-cdk-python/README.md

 # Text generation via Lex -> Lambda -> Bedrock
-The repository shows a serverless pattern of how to leverage GenAI capabilities to build a NextGen chatbot.
+The repository shows a serverless way of how to leverage GenAI capabilities to build a NextGen chatbot.

 ## Architecture
 ![Diagram](diagrams/architecture.png)